mindspore-ai/mindspore/mindspore/lite/examples/transfer_learning/README.md

 - Dataiset format：jpg files
     - Note：In the current release, data is customely loaded using a proprietary DataSet class (provided in dataset.cc).
 In the upcoming releases loading will be done using MindSpore MindData infrastructure.
 In order to fit the data to the model it will be preprocessed using [ImageMagick convert tool](https://imagemagick.org/), namely croping and converting to bmp format.
     - Note: Only 10 classes out of the 365 will be used in this demo
-    - Note: 60% of the data will be used for training and 20% will be used for testing and the remaining 20% for validation
+    - Note: 60% of the data will be used for training, 20% will be used for testing and the remaining 20% for validation

 - The original dataset directory structure is as follows: